Diffusion Parameters of Flows in Stable Multi-class Queueing Networks: The Diffusion Parameters

-{\bf Proof of Theorem~\ref{thm:main}, (i):} The FCLT assumptions together with applications of the continuous mapping theorem and assumption (A1) imply that $\tilde{\Phi}^n_{k.}(t)$ converge weakly to K-dimensional Brownian motions with covariance matrices $\mu_k \frac{\nu_k}{\mu_k}\Gamma_k$.
-Since by assumption $\hat{A}(t)$ is Brownian motion, independent of the routing, the covariance matrix of $ \left[
+Further, assumptions (A1) and (A2) imply that for each class $k$, there are FCLTs for $\widehat{E}^n_k$ with diffusion coefficients as described in \eqref{eq:scvFCLTarrivals}.
+Assumption (A3) together with applications of the continuous mapping theorem and \eqref{eq:barTdoesTheJob} imply FCLTs where for each class $k$, $\widetilde{\Phi}^n_{k,.}(t)$ converges weakly to K-dimensional Brownian motion with covariance matrix $\mu_k \frac{\lambda_k}{\mu_k}\Gamma_k$.